 Credit: Earn 1.0 WU credit: IDS-212 (EV) Child Trafficking.
-The course counts for the Examining Values (EV) MOI as part of general education.
 For sociology majors/minors, this course can be counted as a 100-level SOC elective.

 Grading: The is a credit/no credit (CR/NC) course.

-2018 Costs: Based on a minimum of 8 students: estimated $3400 (includes tuition, onsite instruction and facilities, visa application fee, shared rooms at the hotel, most meals, program excursions, transfer to/from airport in Siem Reap and local hotel, onsite support, and study abroad health insurance.
+2018 Costs: Based on a minimum of 8 students: estimated $3,400 for WU students and $3,600 for non-WU students.
+Program cost includes tuition, onsite instruction and facilities, visa application fee, shared rooms at the hotel, most meals, program excursions, transfer to/from airport in Siem Reap and local hotel, onsite support, and study abroad health insurance.
 Graduating seniors are also eligible to participate.
 Items NOT included in program price include: